HusseinLezzaik/husseinlezzaik.github.io/_posts/2022-11-20-Books-Part-I.md

 - [Sam Altman](https://blog.samaltman.com/)

 I’m thinking of one day adding the stack of technical books that I enjoyed from physics to computer science, but I will leave that for another day.
-Hoping to keep adding to this list with time!
+Hoping to keep adding to this list with time.

+NB: for a more thorough collection of books on startups, sci-fi, history, and books that sit on the intersection of must-read and entertaining check out my [Goodreads](https://www.goodreads.com/husseinlezzaik) account.